 You complete a case study or video

-For the provision of our collaborative services we may process sensitive or special category data, as a data processor to our clients, using encrypted methods during the usage of the services only.
-We do not store nor use this information for our own purposes
+For the provision of our Visionable services, we may process sensitive or special category data, as a data processor to our clients, using encrypted methods during the usage of the services only.
+We do not store nor use this information for our own purposes.

 The bulk of all personal data processing is undertaken for the performance of contract terms agreed with clients or our employees and contractors and to meet our legal requirements.